Peter Banks: Early life

 Peter William Brockbanks was born in Chipping Barnet in north London, on 15 July 1947, and raised in 37 Alston Road.
 His father William was an optical mechanic and his mother Ellen a cleaner.
 He attended Barnet Secondary School, followed by Barnet College of Further Education.
 Lonnie Donegan was Banks' first major musical influence and inspired him to take up the guitar at around 8 years of age.
 His parents bought him his records to listen to as well as his first guitar, an acoustic model which he later said "was practically unplayable".
 His first electric guitar was a Gretsch Tennessean.
 Banks studied art and once had an ambition of becoming a zookeeper, but decided against it when he learned the job had unfavourable hours, and pursued music.
 Banks also cited guitarist David O'List and Pete Townshend as an influence in his early period.

 Career

 Early career and Yes

 Banks started as rhythm guitarist in the Nighthawks, a local group, in 1963.
 His first gig took place at the New Barnet Pop Festival.
 In the following year he left to join the Devil's Disciples with John Tite on vocals, Ray Alford on bass, and Malcolm "Pinnie" Raye on drums.
 They recorded two covers on an acetate, Arthur Alexander's "You Better Move On" and Graham Gouldman's "For Your Love", which became a hit record for the Yardbirds one year later.
 It was Banks' first visit in a recording studio, during which he wore headphones and experienced stereo sound for the first time.
 He found the experience "totally terrifying", and was so traumatised that he started having doubts if he could carry on playing the guitar and work in another studio again.
-In 1965 Banks joined the Syndicats, replacing guitarist Ray Fenwick.
+In 1965 Banks joined the freakbeat group the Syndicats, replacing guitarist Ray Fenwick.